Staying Healthy with the Help of Technology

 Exercise and physical activity are vital components of healthy aging.
 According to the CDC, even a moderate amount of physical activity every day can reduce the risk of heart disease and developing high blood pressure, colon cancer and diabetes.
 Increasing stamina and muscle control can reduce the risk of falling and help you stay healthier longer.

 Decreased strength and muscle loss are some of the leading causes of falls for seniors.
 At Cappella of Pueblo West our Movement 4 Life Program incorporates 4 major movements and increased regular activity to reduce the risk of falling for residents.
-Learn more about Movement 4 Life here and incorporate these exercises into your daily routine to increase balance, flexibility and strength.

 Motivating yourself to exercise is a problem for all ages.
 When we are older, joint swelling, arthritis and pain can be discouraging and cause us to avoid activity.
 Doing what you can, even if only walking a few minutes a day, can make a difference.
 For those wishing to pump up their physical activity, there are a variety of free apps and websites with workout videos.
 Here are a few resources to consider: